Case of COVID-19 confirmed at Saskatoon school

 Personal protection equipment is seen on the teacher's desk in classroom in preparation for the new school year at the Willingdon Elementary School in Montreal, on Wednesday, August 26, 2020.
 THE CANADIAN PRESS/Paul Chiasson

-SASKATOON -- Greater Saskatoon Catholic Schools (GSCS) says a case of COVID-19 has been confirmed at Holy Family Catholic School.
+SASKATOON -- Greater Saskatoon Catholic Schools (GSCS) says a case of COVID-19 has been confirmed at St. Lorenzo Ruiz Catholic School.

+The division said it is working with Public Health to notify parents and caregivers.

-The risk of exposure for anyone not considered a close contact is low, GSCS said.
+The risk of exposure for anyone not considered a close contact remains low, GSCS said.